 Introduce 100% polyester toy stuffing into the bird.
 Make sure the stuffing gets into the nose and tail.

-When you are happy with the amount of stuffing added fasten the hole at the bottom edge with a ladder stitch or slip stitch by hand.
+When you are happy with the amount of stuffing added, fasten the hole at the bottom edge with a ladder stitch or slip stitch by hand.

 Finally attach the wings onto the bird.
-Position the wings in place (make sure they are same on both sides) with pins and hand sew using a slip stitch around the front of the wing.
+Position the wings in place (make sure they are the same on both sides) with pins and hand sew using a slip stitch around the front of the wing.
 The back of the wing should not be sewn.